A guide to career transition

 The effective and speedy transition of a retrenched employee to a desired outcome depends on many things; well-defined goals and realistic objectives are essential, with their achievement being largely dependent upon the approach of the individual.

-Following the four phases of Separation, Preparation, Communication and Negotiation, this book also forms the foundation of DMA Group's Outplacement & Career Transition programmes, conducted either remotely or in person, with individuals or groups of employees who are affected by retrenchment.
+Following the four phases of Separation, Preparation, Communication and Negotiation, this self-help book also forms the foundation of the DMA Group's Outplacement & Career Transition programmes, which have evolved since their first implementation in 2002 and are conducted with employees who are affected by retrenchment.

 New in this edition: